129th Heavy Mechanized Brigade

-The 129th Heavy Mechanized Brigade (129-та окрема бригада територіальної оборони) is a military formation of the Ukrainian Ground Forces in Kryvyi Rih.
+The 129th Separate Heavy Mechanized Brigade is a military formation of the Ukrainian Ground Forces in Kryvyi Rih.
 It is part of Operational Command East.

 History

 Formation

 The 101st Defense Battalion of the 108th Territorial Defense Brigade had a peace time strength of 44-46 soldiers and officers.
-By 25 February its strength was already 545.
+By 25 February 2022 its strength was already 545.
 Colonel Yurii Sinkovskyi commanded the battalion.
 By 27 February two other battalions were being formed.

 On 11 March 2022 the battalion, which by this point was a large formation, became the 129th Territorial Defense Brigade.

 Russo-Ukrainian War

 2022

 The brigade took part in the liberation of Arkhanhelske and Myroliubivka.
 It was awarded its battle flag on 14 October.

 2023

 The brigade's 235th battalion was fighting near Avdiivka in April 2023.

 On 11 May Colonel Yurii Sinkovskyi was relieved from his post.
 He was replaced with Colonel Dmytro Ostapenko.

 On 7 June the brigade participated in combat around Neskuchne alongside the 7th Battalion Arei of the Ukrainian Volunteer Army, as part of counteroffensive efforts.
 By June 11th they announced that they had successfully stormed and liberated the village.

 On 27 July, the village of Staromaiorske was liberated by joint efforts of the 35th Marine Brigade and 7th Battalion Arei.

 In August, the 239th Defense Battalion was stationed near the border in Sumy Oblast.